Question: How is the amount of infill housing within a regional transportation plan like the weather report?

 Answer: They are both forecasts.

 Most people pack an umbrella when they know that rain is in the forecast.
 A regional transportation plan (RTP) also relies on forecasts—for economic growth, population change, and land use development.
-The forecast of land use within a regional plan can be confusing.
+The forecast for land use within a regional plan can be confusing.
 Many assume that the land use assumptions in a regional transportation plan work like the land use policies in a general plan.
 They don’t.

 The introduction of the Sustainable Communities Strategy (SCS) into the RTP did not change this basic construct.
 The land use forecast continues to provide the context for the RTP and SCS.
 For example, if the forecasted development pattern (based on the economy, demographic trends, and local policies) calls for increased housing in existing transit corridors (which all RTPs do), then the region could get credit for the corresponding GHG emission reductions under their SCS (but see our modeler’s note below).
 The amount of reduction taken is based on academic research and data that quantifies the reduction.